andreygubarev/molecule-qemu/README.md

 This is the default network mode.
 It uses QEMU's user networking mode.

-Mode is selected by setting `vm_network: user` in `molecule.yml`.
+Mode is selected by setting `network_mode: user` in `molecule.yml`.
 This is the default mode.
-SSH port is forwarded to the host and must be unique for each platform (use `ssh_port` option to set it).
+SSH port is forwarded to the host and must be unique for each platform (use `network_ssh_port` option to set it).
 Example:

 ```yaml
 - name: debian-bullseye-arm64